 blank

-To make Egg Foo Yung
+To make Egg Foo Young

 • Combine the eggs with the salt, pepper, garlic powder and sesame oil.
 Whisk until well beaten.